MetaSUB-CAMP/CAMP_Module_Template/README.rst

 Part 5: Write Documentation and Debug Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Optional: The ``configs/conda/`` directory also contains the YAML that sets up a dataviz environment that (for now) supports Jupyter Notebooks and seaborn-based plotting.

 1. Add your module's installation and running instructions to the ``README.rst`` and the module documentation.
 Then, add the repo to your `Read the Docs account <https://readthedocs.org/>`_ + turn on the Read the Docs service hook.

 2. Make the default conda environment, and run the module once through to make sure everything works using the test data in ``test_data/``.
 Then, generate unit tests to ensure that others can sanity-check their installations.